xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 ```

 Since the declaration of the main program is now within  the loop
-of  TopDecl,  that  does  present  some difficulties.
+of  `TopDecl`,  that  does  present  some difficulties.
 How do  we
 ensure that it's  the last thing in the file?
 And how do we ever
 exit  from  the  loop?
 My answer for the second question, as you
 can see, was to bring back our old friend the  period.
 Once the